Buy Lumax Auto Technologies; target of Rs 288: Sharekhan

 Outlook

-We maintain a Buy rating on Lumax Auto Technologies (Lumax Auto) with a revised PT of Rs.
-288 as a shift in business mix towards four-wheelers would augur well for profitability.
+We maintain a Buy rating on Lumax Auto Technologies with an unchanged PT at Rs 288 as the IACI’s acquisition is expected to be EBITDA margin accretive.

 For all recommendations report, click here